-Arrays are the simplest data structures that stores items of the same data type.
+Arrays are the simplest data structures that store items of the same data type.
 A basic application of Arrays can be storing data in tabular format.
 For example, if we wish to store the contacts on our phone, then the software will simply place all our contacts in an array.

 Some other applications of the arrays are:

-- A simple question Paper is an array of numbered questions with each of them assigned to some marks.
+- A simple question Paper is an array of numbered questions with each of them assigned some marks.

 - It is also used in speech processing, in which each speech signal is an array.